xintenseapple/NOPfuscator/README.md

 # NOPfuscator
-A naïve binary obfuscator for hiding valid instructions within multi-byte NOP instructions.
-Inspired by the article
+NOPfuscator is a naïve binary obfuscator that can hide valid instructions within multi-byte NOP instructions.
+Entire lengths of assembly code can be hidden using this technique.
+The result is that standard automated disassembly tools fail to disassemble the true, hidden executation path and instead display only the NOP instructions.
+Inspired by the article "A new instruction overlapping technique for anti-disassembly and obfuscation of x86 binaries" by Christopher Jamthagen, Patrik Lantz, and Martin Hell.